-Mr. Ng Siu Chan, aged 86; Independent Non-Executive Director - Invited to the Board as Independent Non-Executive Director in 1995.
-Mr. Ng is also an independent non-executive director of CCIHL and RHIHL.
-He is a non-executive director of Transport International Holdings Limited, which is a company listed on the Stock Exchange.
+Mr. Ng Siu Chan, aged 86; Independent Non-Executive Director - Invited to the Board as Independent Non-Executive Director in 1994.
+Mr. Ng is also an independent non-executive director of PHL and RHIHL.
+He is a non-executive director of Transport International Holdings Limited, which is a company listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").